May 25, 2017 at 2:16 PM

 Hilton Hotel Worldwide uses geographic, demographic, psychographic (different personality traits, values, attitudes, interests, lifestyles) and benefit-oriented variables to divide its target market into segments or groups.
 In this way, the most attractive or suitable service and product campaigns are targeted very efficiently and effectively.
 With this marketing strategy, reports show that the revenue of Hilton Worldwide from 2009 to 2015 continued to increase and that they generated approximately 10.5 billion U.S. dollars in 2014 alone.

-This industry has used market segmentation to identify typical traveller behaviour and characteristics for many years.
+This industry has used market segmentation to identify typical traveler behaviour and characteristics for many years.
 They used the normal socio-demographic variables (age, sex, education, income, marital status) to determine customers' preferences, but they found they also needed a way to reveal what motivates this behaviour.
 A prime example of how this works well is with Southwest Airlines.
 By focusing on predictive analytical marketing strategies Southwest Airlines improved their campaign ROI and now use predictive scoring to target their most desirable customer profiles.
 By collecting data using weighted scores, they found that not only do variables such as passengers’ educational levels affect their expectations and perceptions; but scores also differ by frequency of flight and flight purposes.

 Predictive scoring can reduce your overall campaign cost by reducing your target list size to only those contacts you’ve deemed “target-worthy” and likely to respond.